Military service: Armenia

 Armenia has compulsory military service for two years for males from 18 to 27 years old.

 Austria

-Austria has mandatory military service for all able bodied male citizens up to 35 years of age.
+In Austria, all able‑bodied male citizens are subject to mandatory military service starting when they reach 18 and ending when they reach 35.
 Since 2006, the period of service has been six months.
 Conscientious objectors can join the civilian service (called Zivildienst) for nine months.
 A 10-month participation in the Austrian Holocaust Memorial Service, the Austrian Social Service, or the Austrian Peace Service is regarded as an equivalent to the civilian service.

 Since 1 January 1998, females can join the military service voluntarily.
 The Austrian conscription referendum, 2013 resulted in the rejection of a proposal that would have ended conscription.
 Although the referendum was non-binding, both parties in government pledged to honour the results.

 Azerbaijan

 Azerbaijan has mandatory military service for all fit men, who are at least at the age of 18.
 Military service lasts for eighteen months for those without higher education, and for twelve months for those with higher education.